Battle of Borodino: Napoleon's refusal to commit the Guard

 Towards 15:00, after hours of resistance, the Russian army was in dire straits, but the French forces were exhausted and had neither the necessary stamina nor will to carry out another assault.
 Both armies were exhausted after the battle and the Russians withdrew from the field the following day.
 Borodino represented the last Russian effort at stopping the French advance on Moscow, which fell a week later.
-At this crucial juncture, Murat's chief of staff, General Augustin Daniel Belliard rode straight to the Emperor's Headquarters and, according to General Ségur who wrote an account of the campaign, told him that the Russian line had been breached, that the road to Mozhaysk, behind the Russian line, was visible through the gaping hole the French attack had pierced, that an enormous crowd of runaways and vehicles were hastily retreating, and that a final push would be enough to decide the fate of the Russian army and of the war.
-Generals Daru, Dumas and Marshal Louis Alexandre Berthier also joined in and told the Emperor that everyone thought the time had come for the Guard to be committed to battle.
+At this crucial juncture, Murat's chief of staff, General Augustin Daniel Belliard, rode straight to the Emperor's Headquarters and, according to General Ségur who wrote an account of the campaign, told him the Russian line was breached, the road to Mozhaysk behind the Russian line was visible through the gaping hole the French attack had pierced, an enormous crowd of runaways and vehicles were hastily retreating, and a final push would be enough to decide the fate of the Russian army and the war.
+Generals Daru, Dumas and Marshal Louis Alexandre Berthier also joined in and told the Emperor everyone thought the time had come for the Guard to be committed to battle.

-Given the ferocity of the Russian defense, everyone was aware that such a move would cost the lives of thousands of Guardsmen, but it was thought that the presence of this prestigious unit would bolster the morale of the entire army for a final decisive push.
+Given the ferocity of the Russian defense, everyone was aware such a move would cost the lives of thousands of Guards, but it was thought the presence of this prestigious unit would bolster the morale of the entire army for a final decisive push.
 A notable exception was Marshal Bessières, commander of the Guard cavalry, who was one of the very few senior generals to strongly advise against the intervention of the Guard.
 As the general staff were discussing the matter, General Rapp, a senior aide-de-camp to the Emperor, was being brought from the field of battle, having been wounded in action.

-Rapp immediately recommended to the Emperor that the Guard be deployed for action at which the Emperor is said to have retorted: "I will most definitely not; I do not want to have it blown up.
+Rapp immediately recommended to the Emperor the Guard be deployed for action and the Emperor is said to have retorted: "I will most definitely not; I do not want to have it blown up.
 I am certain of winning the battle without its intervention."
 Determined not to commit this valuable final reserve so far away from France, Napoleon rejected another such request, this time from Marshal Ney.
-Instead, he called the commander of the "Young Guard", Marshal Mortier and instructed him to guard the field of battle without moving forward or backward, while at the same time unleashing a massive cannonade with his 400 guns.
+Instead, he called the commander of the "Young Guard", Marshal Mortier, and instructed him to guard the field of battle without moving forward or backward, while at the same time unleashing a massive cannonade with his 400 guns.